-This standard requires charities to take reasonable steps to be satisfied that its Responsible Persons (its board or committee members, or trustees) are not disqualified from:
+This Standard requires a charity to take reasonable steps to be satisfied that its Responsible People (its board or committee members, or trustees) are not disqualified from:

 - managing a corporation under the Corporations Act 2001 (Cth) (the Corporations Act), or